slvrpdr/OctoPrint-Telegram/README.md

 ### Plugin setup

-1. Install the plugin via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) or manually using this URL: `https://github.com/fabianonline/OctoPrint-Telegram/archive/stable.zip`
+1. Install the plugin manually using this URL: `https://github.com/slvrpdr/OctoPrint-Telegram/archive/master.zip`

 2. Now enter Octoprint settings and select *Telegram* on the left.